ionic-team/capacitor-site/pages/docs/v3/plugins/ios.md

 ### Returning Data Back

-A plugin call can succeed or fail.
-For calls using promises (most common), succeeding corresponds to calling `resolve` on the Promise, and failure calling `reject`.
-For those using callbacks, a succeeding will call the success callback or the error callback if failing.
+A plugin call can either succeed or fail.
+Plugin calls borrow method names from JavaScript promises: call `resolve()` to indicate success (optionally returning data) and use `reject()` to indicate failure with an error message.

-The `resolve` method of `CAPPluginCall` takes a dictionary and supports JSON-serializable data types.
+The `resolve()` method of `CAPPluginCall` takes a dictionary and supports JSON-serializable data types.
 Here's an example of returning data back to the client:

 ```swift
 call.resolve([